 We’re sure that your cousin who just remodeled his kitchen has lots of advice for you.
-But unless he’s Nate Berkus, use a pro.
-“The biggest mistakes come from people who don’t know what they’re doing in one of the most expensive areas in your home,” says Joe Maykut, director of product management for Sears Home Improvement Products.
+But unless he’s Nate Berkus, use a home improvement pro.
+“The biggest mistakes come from people who don’t know what they’re doing in one of the most expensive areas in your home,” says Dave Lincon, a kitchen and bath expert for Sears Home Services.

 DO bring your cabinets up to the ceiling

 The days of cabinets stopping short and leaving a gap between them and the ceiling are over.
 Better to use that extra space to store things inside and out of the way, banishing clutter and dust and creating a clean look all at the same time.
 Also, think twice before installing glass doors on your cabinets.
 Unless your dishes are perfectly matched and stacked with military precision, displaying the inside of your cabinets can make the room look cluttered and messy.